remarcmij/arr-reduce/README.md

 ## Example 2: use reduce to transform elements (i.e. map)

-Again, there is already a separate `array.map()` function for this, but it for our purposes it is illustrative to implement this using `array.reduce()`.
+Again, there is already a separate `array.map()` function that accomplishes this, but for our purposes it is illustrative to implement it using `array.reduce()`.
+In this example an array of integer numbers is mapped to an array of their squares.

 ```
 const arr = [6, 3 , 10, 1]